 Then I moved to San Francisco and did some music writing for the SF Bay Guardian.
 A friend got me an internship at WIRED and I went from intern, to web producer, to web editor, to launching the Raw File photography blog and running the photo department for the website.

 I met my wife on the 5 Fulton bus as we were both headed to work in SOMA.
-We had a daughter at home in our 2BR apartment behind the Mel's on Geary.
+We were married at Dawn Ranch in Guerneville, CA. A few years later we were lucky enough to have a home birth with our first daughter.

-After 9 years at WIRED I left to do photo and content editing for Medium, mostly for brand partnerships.
+After nine years at WIRED I left to do photo and content editing for Medium, mostly for brand partnerships.
 We were pregnant with our second child and realized we were stranded in our rent controlled apartment.
-If we had to move for some reason, we'd have to leave the city.
+If we had to move for some reason, we could no longer afford to stay in San Francisco.

 Meanwhile I had thought I might be a lawyer but didn't do well enough on the LSATs to go to a big name school in the area.
 Also we were starting to see law school grads struggling to find work after graduation around that time.